pandas-dev/pandas/doc/source/io.rst

 HTML
 ----

-Reading HTML format
+Reading HTML Content
 ~~~~~~~~~~~~~~~~~~~~~~

 .. _io.read_html:

 .. versionadded:: 0.11.1

-The toplevel :func:`~pandas.io.parsers.read_html` function can accept an HTML string/file/url
+The toplevel :func:`~pandas.io.parsers.read_html` function can accept an HTML
-and will parse HTML tables into pandas DataFrames.
+string/file/url and will parse HTML tables into list of pandas DataFrames.

-Writing to HTML format
+Writing to HTML files
 ~~~~~~~~~~~~~~~~~~~~~~

 .. _io.html: